bibleexchange/courses/church-history/600_modern-church/modern-church.md

 ### Hudson Taylor (China)

 He founded China Inland Mission a Missionary group that concentrated on spreading the Gospel far into the interior of China.
 He grew a beard and wore his hair long in a ponytail, which was the style of men in China at the time.
-He also wore the clothes of the native people of China. {++He said that, "It is not their denationalization, but their Christianization that we seek."++} He planted 849 missionaries, started 205 mission stations, and his missionary society had 125,000 converts to Christianity.
+He also wore the clothes of the native people of China.
+He said that, "It is not their denationalization, but their Christianization that we seek."
+He planted 849 missionaries, started 205 mission stations, and his missionary society had 125,000 converts to Christianity.

 **Discussion**: Are missionaries helpful or harmful to local people?